pkmarios/pkf-containers/hsm-driver-fs-addon/README.md

 With the above considerations, there is a need to be able to add specific HSM drivers to pre-packaged containers in an easy way.

-## Adding HSM drivers on top of the EJBCA container
+## Adding HSM drivers on top of the EJBCA container using docker-compose

 The example Dockerfile adds a file system layer with the relevant HSM drivers and configuration on top of the EJBCA container.
 This is an easy way to add and use PKCS#11 drivers that do not require a running daemon in the container.